 - 1 teacher can run this event. - 2-3 volunteers would be useful if they are available.
-These could be teachers, school staff, older students, or parents.
+These could be teachers, school staff, older students, parents, or guardians.

-The teacher/referee needs to have a good understanding of the robot game missions, rules, and score sheet.
-These can all be found in the Robot Game Rulebook.

-The teacher/judge needs a simple understanding of the program and the Class Pack rubric on page 9.
+- The teacher/referee needs to have a good understanding of the robot game missions, rules, and score sheet.
+These can all be found in the Robot Game Rulebook. - The teacher/judge needs a simple understanding of the program and the Class Pack rubric.